-You will be tested on your ability to critically evaluate, reflect on, integrate, and apply course information through written assignments and open-book "exams."
-You are welcomed to work with or share thoughts about your assignments and exams with your classmates, but you will be required to write and submit your own original material.
+You will be evaluated on your ability to critically evaluate, reflect on, integrate, and apply course information various assessments, including (but not limited to) discussion and a final project.
+You are welcomed to work with or share thoughts about your various assignments with your classmates, but you will be required to write and submit your own original material.